Suffolk Mind launches support service for people who identify as transgender and non-binary

 Evolve Trans Coordinator, Emily Davey said: “This is a fantastic project which will enable the transgender and non-binary population of Suffolk to get their voice heard.
 Evolve Trans aims to promote and support individual needs and bring like-minded people together, helping to prevent any potential isolation and promote positive mental health.
 We hope to provide happiness, safety, and new friends to drink coffee with. ”

 Suffolk Mind was awarded a grant from Pubic Health Suffolk to fund the Evolve Trans service.
 There are only 30 spaces available on the project which will run for a year.
-You can self-refer to join the service here.

 Author: Ellie Winch